Cisco to Dewey Bridge or Hittle Bottom

 |Utah Tax (8.60%)||=||$|

-*Full Kitchen box includes: plates, bowls, cups, knife, fork, spoon, cutting knives, can opener, salad bowl, fry pan, pot & strainer, pot holder, cutting board, juice container, washing pans, and lantern
+*Full Kitchen box includes: plates, bowls, cups, knives, forks, spoons, cutting knives, can opener, salad bowl, fry pan, pot & strainer, pot holder, cutting board, and washing pans

 To reserve your trip date and rental gear: Feel free to call or email us for date availability.
 We will be more than happy to send out a trip packet with more information and a worksheet for you to complete and return.
 We will ask for credit card to hold the trip date and rental gear.
 If you have to cancel within 14 days of your trip, we will run your card for 50% of your booked reservation total.
 If you cancel within 3 days of trip or if you are a “no show”, we will run the card for the whole amount of the reservation.
 All reservation fees are due in full by the day of the trip.